noahehall/theBookOfNoah/architecture/rdbms_database_design.md

       - a single fact/piece of information
    - `metadata`
       - defines and describes the data and relationships between tables in the database
+   - `data independence`
+      - refers to the immunity of user applications to changes made in the definition and organization of data
+      - `logical schema`
+         - a conceptual design of the database
+      - `logical data independence`
+         - the ability to change the `logical schema` without changing the `external schema` (i.e. user view)
+         - i.e. changes tot he logical schema (e.g. alterations to the structure of the database like adding a column/tables) should not affect the function of the application (external views)
+      - `physical data independence`
+         - refers to the immunity of the internal model to changes in the physical model
+         - i.e. the `logical schema` stays unchanged even though changes are made to the file organization/storage structures/storage devices/indexing strategy

 # fundamental concepts
 ## database